gavingc/TuckerSync/README.md

 **Download Phase** - client requests new and remotely changed objects from server since last sync.
 **Upload Phase** - client uploads new and locally changed objects to the server.

-The server maintains a universal sync counter (syncCount).
+The server maintains a universal sync counter (SyncCount).
 This is used in preference to the more fickle timestamp sometimes used in sync API.

 Download Phase